andandandand/image-dataset-curation/README.md

 In this repo we learn about:

 * Scraping artwork images from Google Images
-* Running inference on pretrained ResNet convolutional networks
+* Running Imagenet-pretrained convolutional neural networks
-* Obtaining image embeddings
+* Obtaining image embeddings from a ResNet on PyTorch
 * Using cosine similarity to compare and cluster image embeddings
+* Visualizing image vector spaces using Tensorboard

 #### Author: Antonio Rueda-Toicen
 #### [Berlin Computer Vision Group](https://www.meetup.com/berlin-computer-vision-group/)